Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Model for continuous test results

 \subsection{Joint model for stage-specific and merged stage data}

-To model jointly both stage-specific and merged stage data, the model for the stage-specific data from studies $i = 1,...I_A$ is given by \eqref{eq:cond_binom} as described in Section \ref{sect:cont_sub}.
-The `overall' counts $xall_{it}$, $i=I_A +1,\dots,I_A+I_B$ follow a series of conditional Binomial distributions,
+To model jointly both stage-specific and merged stage data, the model for the stage-specific data from studies $i = 1,...I_A$ is as specified above.
+Note that, similarly to the binary test case, the part of the likelihood corresponding to the disease-free state can be informed by all available studies and not just the $I_A$ ones.